pmdusso/energyagent/README.md

-This energy agent is called IAEE, which stands for Inteligent Artificial Energy Estimation.
+This energy agent is called IAEE.
 It aims to estimate the energy comsumed by a machine based on its usage metrics.
+This way, is not necessary to sensor a whole cluster of computers to be aware of the machine's individual power consumption.